Testicular Cancer Diagnosis and Treatment in Hartford, CT

 • Abnormal testicle development

-• Dull ache in the back or groin
+• Dull aching in the abdomen or groin.

 Diagnosis of Testicular Cancer